-Boxwood wreaths add some great color and texture to Christmas decor.
-Adding chalkboard paint and a Seasons Greeting cannot be more festive.
+Boxwood Christmas wreath adds great color and texture to holiday decor.
+Adding chalkboard paint and a Season's Greeting cannot be more festive.

 STEPS TO PAINTING THE WALL BEHIND THE FRAME

 - Draw around the inside edge with a pencil.

 - Remove the frame